-Annex I of Reg.
-889/2008 allows 'products and by-products of plant origin for fertilisers', and gives the following examples: 'oilseed cake meal, cocoa husks, malt culms'.
+The relevant Annexes allow 'products and by-products of plant origin for fertilisers', and gives the following examples: 'oilseed cake meal, cocoa husks, malt culms'.
 The use of such materials for fertilization purposes is clearly desirable, since the raw materials have little other uses, and since they undergo only minor processing steps.
 However, there are also fertilisers on the market that are made from food materials (e.g. soy meal) as well as products which undergo a complex series of processing steps.
 The team of the European Input List has some doubts whether the use of such materials is desirable from the perspective of organic farming principles and from a sustainability point of view.
 Considering the current legal background, such products are provisionally allowed for the moment.

 Recently, fertiliser products with a high percentage of easily soluble nitrogen have been developed.
 This is in contradiction with the overall principles of organic production, which limit mineral fertilisers to products with low solubility (Reg.
-834/2007, Art.
-4(b)(iii)).
+2018/848, Art.
+5(g)(iii)).
 The European Input List team considers that nitrogen mineralization must primarily take place in the soil, and not during the manufacture of fertilisers.
 In order to ensure consistency with this principle, the European Input List limits the proportion of easily soluble nitrogen to maximum 15 % of the total nitrogen content.